Skip to content

 IMPORTANT

-Before following the steps below, make sure you have followed the Getting Started guide to set up the project and have Python, Poetry and Java installed.
+Before following the steps below, make sure you have followed the Getting Started guide to set up the project.

 1. Generating the Jira API token